maciekg55/2048-Bot-Engine/README.md

 ---

 ### ExpectimaxBot
 The strongest bot.
-Extends the search tree with **chance nodes** that model the random tile spawns probabilistically.
+Extends the search tree with **chance nodes** that model the random tile spawns statistically.
 The tree alternates between two node types:

 - **Max node** (player turn) — pick the direction with the highest expected score
 - **Chance node** (tile spawn) — for every empty cell, simulate spawning a 2 (90% probability) and a 4 (10% probability), recurse, and return the **probability-weighted average**